bseltz-cohesity/scripts/python/protectWindows/README.md

 * -is, --incrementalsla: (optional) incremental SLA minutes (default is 60)
 * -fs, --fullsla: (optional) full SLA minutes (default is 120)
 * -ei, --enableindexing: (optional) default is no indexing
+* -q, --quiesce: (optional) try to quiesce but continue if quiesce fails
+* -fq, --forcequiesce: (optional) try to quiesce and fail if quiesce fails

 ## Notes